XuanNguyenCU/FitnessClubDBMS/README.md

 ### Setting up in PosgreSQL
 Login to pgAdmin 4 and create a new database with a name of your choice.
-Go to Query tool => Open the DDL.sql and DML.sql scripts from local device => Execute Optionally, you can just run the Python program which will automatically create tables and set up the sample data.
+Go to Query tool => Open the DDL.sql and DML.sql scripts from local device => Execute.
+Optionally, you can just run the Python program which will automatically create tables and set up the sample data.

 ### Compilation